git-create-devben/linkstudio/MODULARIZATION.md

 - Reusable and composable
 - Proper TypeScript types

-This modular structure makes LinkStudio more maintainable, scalable, and developer-friendly while preserving all existing functionality.
+This modular structure makes MyLinks more maintainable, scalable, and developer-friendly while preserving all existing functionality.